If you’re thinking about picking up a pair of Jim Green boots, there’s one thing you need to get right first: sizing.

 Jim Green African Ranger Sizing

 Jim Green calls it the boot designed by rangers for rangers, and I get why.
-It’s built for tough terrain like think sand, rocks, scrubland, and it works just as well in a workshop, garden, or even a pub.
+This thing is built for punishment: sand, rocks, scrubland, you name it.

 How’s the Fit?

 Here’s the good news: the African Ranger runs true to size.
-If you’re a 9D on the Brannock, go with a size 9 and you’ll be set.
+If you’re a 9D on the Brannock, grab a size 9 and you’ll be good.

-The rest of the boot fits pretty securely, especially around the sides of the vamp.
-So your foot feels locked in, but you still get that big, roomy toe box to let your toes breathe.
-Over a long day hiking or working outdoors, that kind of balance really pays off.
+The rest of the boot fits snug in a good way.
+The sides of the vamp hug your foot, keeping it locked in place, but you still get that big, airy toe box so your toes aren’t crammed together.
+Over a long day hiking on a trail or on the job, that really pays off.

-The lacing system is made of four layers of leather, so that upper collar needs a few wears to soften up.
-After a couple of weeks of daily use, it starts warming up to your foot.
+That’s because the lacing system is made of four layers of leather, and the upper collar needs a few solid wears before it starts playing nice.

-By the end of week four or five, they start to feel broken in.
-Still firm, but in a good way.
+By week four or five, they hit that sweet spot.
+Still firm, but in a way that feels supportive rather than stubborn.

 Comfort + Insert Room

-Even though they’re firm up front, there’s plenty of room for an insole if you want one.
-The boot’s interior has enough space to handle a decent insert without messing with the fit.
+Even when they’re stiff up front, there’s plenty of room for an insole if you want one.
+I’ve slipped a couple in just to test, and it didn’t mess with the fit at all.

-But if you’re after function over fashion, or you want a boot that’s made to take a beating and still feel good after a long day, the African Ranger delivers.
+But if you value function over fashion, or you just want a boot that can take a beating and still treat your feet right at the end of the day, the African Ranger delivers.

 Related: